The new mobile app SCLD Libraries is here. Learn more & download it today.

 Posted on February 5, 2020 at 6:00 am

-If you’ve visited the North Spokane Library recently, you may have noticed the scent of burning wood.
-Or, maybe you’ve noticed machine that is over 3 feet wide and 1 1/2 feet deep back in The Lab doing… something.
+If you’ve visited the North Spokane Library in 2019, you may have noticed the scent of burning wood.
+Or, maybe you noticed machine that is over 3 feet wide and 1 1/2 feet deep back in The Lab doing… something.

 That’s the District’s Glowforge 3D laser printer.
-And it is my newest favorite thing at the library.
+And it is one of my favorite things at the library.

 The sky is the limit with this laser printer (within the bounds of the technical specifications shared below).

 You can engrave photographs to be framed.
 You can make 3D animals, puzzles, and cupcake toppers.
 I’ve seen replacement game pieces made from multicolored acrylic.

 I’ve also seen complex designs on bracelets made from vegetable-tanned leather and heirloom recipes in a great-grandmother’s handwriting engraved onto bamboo cutting boards.

 You can create intricate mandala designs and fill them with resin to create a stained-glass effect.
 Cosplay costumes have been made from leather, foam, and cardboard.
 Some people even use their Glowforge to engrave images onto food items, such as marshmallows, chocolate, and even bananas!

 If you are looking for templates and inspiration, Thingiverse is a great place to look.
 Although the site was mainly intended for 3D printing (using the additive method), many of the files shared on Thingiverse can be adapted to be laser cut too.

 You may also be inspired by perusing our collection of books.